Waitangi dildo incident: The dildo

 Although the object thrown at Joyce was described by media at the time as a "dildo" or "sex toy", Butler later revealed it was actually a "dog's squeaky toy".
 It was chosen after she Googled "most effective form of protest" and learned about the 2008 Bush shoeing incident; a canine toy was chosen as it was less likely to harm Joyce than a shoe.

 Documentary-maker Hayden Donnell afterwards attempted to locate the dildo.
-As Butler was never charged with a crime, the dildo was not evidence, although it had been confiscated by a police officer at the scene.
+As Butler was never charged with a crime, the dildo was not evidence; however, it had been confiscated by a police officer at the scene.
 Donnell devoted the first episode of the show Get It to Te Papa to the hunt for the dildo, so it might be accessioned by the Museum of New Zealand Te Papa Tongarewa, but discovered that the police had thrown it away.